BeardedWrench/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? - inside of the anonymous function, returning or console logging data you received from outside your function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? - the name "dan" stays the same but the number he rolled changes.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? - it's inside the anonymous function and only accessible by the anonymous function.

 ### Task 3 - Stretch Goals